gambitproject/gambit/src/labenski/doc/README-wxthings.txt

-medsort.h - Various Public Domain median finding or sorting macros, a quick select routine, wirth's kth smallest, torben median, pixel qsort, and a pixel qsort that sorts two arrays together (only one is used for the comparison, the  other just follows).
-They can be DECLARED in headers, DEFINED in you  cpp files, or just used inline.
+medsort.h - Various Public Domain median finding or sorting macros, a quick select routine, wirth's kth smallest, torben median, and a pixel qsort that sorts two arrays together (only one is used for the comparison, the  other just follows).
+They can be DECLARED in headers, DEFINED in your cpp files, or just used inline.
 Since they're macros you can set if they're for arrays of doubles, ints, chars...